-CFP® professionals and FPSC Level 1® certificants have an obligation to ensure their knowledge and competence in their field remains current.
-To renew certification, CFP professionals must complete 25 hours of Continuing Education (CE) annually and FPSC Level 1 certificants must complete 12 hours of CE annually as outlined in the table below.
+QAFP™ professionals and CFP® professionals have an obligation to ensure their knowledge and competence remains current.
+To renew certification, CFP professionals must complete 25 hours of continuing education (CE) annually, including two hours in the category of Professional Responsibility; and QAFP professionals must complete 12 hours of CE annually, including one hour in the category of Professional Responsibility.

-** If more than 1 credit in Professional Responsibility is obtained, the additional credit(s) may be applied under the Financial Planning category.
+* Additional credits in the Professional Responsibility category may be applied under the Financial Planning category.

 FP Canada’s CE requirements go beyond maintaining technical competence.
 They are designed to support the maintenance and ongoing professional development required to continue meeting client needs.
 CE requirements include the following five categories:

-Qualifying CE must be related to one or more aspects of the CFP Professional Competency Profile, the foundation of certification requirements leading to CFP certification.
+Qualifying CE must be related to one or more aspects of the FP Canada Standards Council™ Competency Profile, the foundation of certification requirements leading to CFP certification.
 CE in this category may relate to one or more of the financial planning areas, professional skills and technical knowledge.

 Examples of Qualifying CE: